muratk3n/thirdwave/en/README.md

 knowledge of weights of things, through evolution, and part of growing up, and the noise is normal.
-Stat ppl know this, when they apply a model to data, they determine whether it is good by looking at its residual (diff between model pred, and real data).
+Stat ppl know this, when they apply a model to data, they determine whether it is good by looking at its mistake, its "residual" (diff between model pred, and real data).
 If resid is gaussian, they are happy.
 Bad models leave patterns in data.
 When dumb people eff up you know why.
 There is pattern in their eff ups (usually due to some bias).

 Done.